navcoin/KnowledgeBase/content/General Support/consensus-parameters.en.md

 draft: false
 ---

+Consensus parameters are enforced on the whole network.
+Changes can be proposed by anyone.
+If a change passes the voting, the change will take effect on the first block of the next block cycle.

 Consensus parameter changes work very similarly to consultation with 2 differences.
 One, having multiple ansewrs is not a requirement.
 Two, the voting cycle could end earlier if the 75% of votes accept/reject the proposed change AFTER meeting the quorum requirement.

 The process can be broken down into 3 phases: support, reflection, and voting.